-Now click Scanning mode to manually adjust the lenses and ensure the illumination patterns are centered and nearly static [1].
-Click Normal mode, then adjust the translation stage to bring the cell into the field of view and focus on the sample [2].
+Now click Scanning mode to manually adjust the lenses and ensure the illumination patterns are centered and nearly static .
+Click Normal mode [1], then adjust the translation stage to bring the cell into the field of view and focus on the sample [2].

 SCREEN: Switching to Scanning mode and fine-tuning lens positions.
+Then, returning to Normal mode,

-SCREEN: Returning to Normal mode, translating the stage, and focusing on the sample.
+SCREEN: Translating the stage, and focusing on the sample.

 Adjust the translation stage to locate a region without cells [1].
 Choose Calibrate to capture multiple 2D holograms at varying illumination angles [2].